Revival Centres International: Spiritual gatherings and practices

 A common practice for Revival Centres members is to gather together each year at various camp venues during Christmas and Easter holidays as a Spiritual Retreat.
 Each year the Melbourne assembly hosts an international convention during the Australian King's Birthday weekend.
 Some countries and areas hold annual local rallies throughout the year.
 Revival Centres members are voluntarily active in evangelising or "outreaching", individually or in groups.
 Various assemblies run activities for a Young Revivalists group (generally in the 10 to 14 years age group); the Young People group (generally 15 to 21 years age group), and the Revival Rangers group (5 to 10 years age group).

 Missions

 Revival Centres International emphasis is on equipping local people to run their own assemblies.
 They have no standing missionaries, preferring to train and encourage the locals, thereby avoiding paternalism.
 They strongly support and encourage members in the "mission fields" through regular visits, and where financially possible, by bringing groups to the annual convention in Australia each year.
 Visits are made by pastors and officers as part of an ongoing program of support, but also by groups of assembly members and young peoples groups.

-Statement of Beliefs

-The core belief of the Revival Centres International is that speaking in tongues is the only evidence of a person having received the Holy Spirit.
-They also believe that God heals, and that they have ongoing life changing transformations.

-The Revival Centres International's statement of beliefs are listed as follows: